24 Hours/7 Days a Week

 accidents on golf courses

-In 2003, the Town of Lady Lake, Florida passed the following ordinances pertaining to Low-Speed Vehicles and Golf Carts: Sec.
+In 2003, the Town of Lady Lake, Florida passed the following ordinances pertaining to Low-Speed Vehicles and Golf Carts.
+Florida also has its own set of golf cart laws.
+Sec.
 17-2. - Low-speed vehicles. (a) Definition of low speed vehicle.
 Pursuant to F.S. § 320.01(42), a low-speed vehicle is any four-wheeled electric vehicle whose top speed is greater than twenty (20) miles per hour but not greater than twenty-five (25) miles per hour, including neighborhood electric vehicles.
 Said vehicles must conform to the safety standards in 49 C.F.R.
 Section 571.500 and F.S. § 316.2122.
-For purposes of this section, "golf carts" as defined in F.S. § 320.01(22) or "speed modified golf carts" shall not...
+For purposes of this section, "golf carts" as...

 Continue reading